Volkswagen Taigo Review 2025: Price, specs & boot space

 Whatever trim you spec, you should be able to get comfy in the VW Taigo as the seats come with plenty of adjustment.

 The controls are all within easy reach, while both Life and Match cars come with physical air-conditioning controls.
 Above that and you'll have to rely on a touch-sensitive solution.
-It does make the cabin look a little cleaner and more modern, though it's perhaps a slight compromise in use as it requires a figure gesture to increase or decrease the temperature.
-That said, it feels easier to use than the climate controls found on some other VW models like the ID.3
+It does make the cabin look a little cleaner and more modern, although it's a slight compromise in ease-of-use.
+That said, it's easier to use than the climate controls found on some other VW models like the ID.3

 The interior finish isn't quite as class-leading as you might expect for a Volkswagen, although it feels like it'll stand the test of time.

-VW might have a good reputation for good quality interiors, the Taigo's interior quality doesn't quite hit the mark.
-While there are some nice soft touch materials within easy reach, you'll soon notice a lot of scratchy plastics elsewhere that brings down the overall quality of the cabin.
-While you wouldn't expect it to match the premium feel of something like a Audi Q3 Sportback thanks to the price, we'd like to have seen something feel a little less budget.
+VW might have a good reputation for good quality interiors, but the Taigo's interior quality doesn't quite hit the mark.
+While there are some nice soft-touch materials within easy reach, you'll soon notice a lot of scratchy plastic elsewhere that brings down the overall quality of the cabin.
+While you wouldn't expect it to match the premium feel of something like a Audi Q3 Sportback due to its lower price, we still feel it could do better in this area.

-Whatever trim you pick, all models come with an 8-inch touchscreen display that features a few touch-sensitive shortcuts either side of the screen (though things like volume control has a dedicated dial).
+Whatever trim you pick, all models come with an 8.0-inch touchscreen display that features a few touch-sensitive shortcuts either side of the screen (though things like volume control have a dedicated dial).
 There's also Apple CarPlay and Android Auto, and while both Style and R-Line models benefit from a built-in sat nav, Life and Match models go without.

 All Taigos as standard get two USB-C ports in the front and two USB-C charging sockets in the rear, while there's a six speaker stereo as well.
 This can be upgraded to a Beats Audio system - the six speakers remain, but there's an 8-channel amplifier, subwoofer and 300W total power output.

-While the sloping coupe-style design of the Taigo means it sacrifices a little in the way of space compared to it's more upright T-Cross sibling, it's not as much as you think.
-In fact, it's only down 15 litres with an overall boot capacity of 440 litres with the rear seats in position.
+While the sloping coupe-style design of the Taigo means it sacrifices a little in the way of space compared to it's more upright T-Cross sibling, the difference isn't as big as you might think.
+In fact, it's only down 15 litres on boot space, with an overall capacity of 440 litres with the rear seats in position.

-The rest of the cabin feels pretty roomy - you certainly won't feel cramped upfront, though you don't sit much higher than you would do in a Polo or Golf, while there's a good amount of storage dotted round the place as well.
-Theres a good-sized glove box and pretty large cubby in the central armrest, though you'll struggle to find a cup that fits in the two minute cupholders in the central console.
+The rest of the cabin feels pretty roomy: you certainly won't feel cramped up front (although you don't sit much higher than you would do in a Polo or Golf) while there's a good amount of storage dotted round the place as well.
+There's a good-sized glove box and a pretty large cubby in the central armrest, although you'll struggle to find a cup that fits in the two minute cupholders in the central console.

 Handling and ride quality: What is the Volkswagen Taigo like to drive?

-"It may not be that sporty to drive, but the VW Taigo is a comfy and pleasant drive, while the 115PS 1.0-litre petrol engine is the pick of the bunch."
+"It may not be that sporty, but the VW Taigo is comfy and pleasant to drive, while the 115PS 1.0-litre petrol engine is the pick of the bunch."

-If you're expecting the sportier looks of the Taigo to translate into something more fun on the road compared to something like a VW T-Cross, then you're going to be disappointed.
+If you're expecting the sportier looks of the Taigo to translate into something more fun on the road compared to something like a VW T-Cross, then you're going to be a little disappointed.

 The engine range is kept nice and simple with the choice of three petrol engines.
-There a two 3-cylinder 1.0-litre engines - an entry 95PS model and a more powerful 115PS version.
-The 95PS version is only available with a five-speed manual, while the 115PS comes with the choice of either a six-speed manual or seven-speed DSG automatic.
+There are two three-cylinder 1.0-litre engines, an entry-level 95PS model and a more powerful 115PS version (this latter version was initially offered with 110PS, but was uprated to 115PS in 2024).
+The 95PS version is only available with a five-speed manual gearbox, while the 115PS comes with the choice of either a six-speed manual or seven-speed DSG automatic.

-The 95PS version is fine for pootling round town, but most will prefer the extra flexibility and performance the more powerful engine brings.
-While a lot of buyers will be tempted by the DSG option, it can be a little hesitant at lower speeds.
-We'd certainly favour the six-speed manual gearbox - it has a good shift and light clutch and works nicely with the engine to make for a very pleasant drive.
+The 95PS version is fine for pootling round town, but most will prefer the extra flexibility and performance that the more powerful engine brings.
+While a lot of buyers will be tempted by the DSG option, it's rather hesitant at lower speeds.
+We'd certainly favour the six-speed manual gearbox: it has a good shift action and a light clutch pedal, and works nicely with the engine to make for a very pleasant drive.

 On the Taigo Style and R-Line, the 95PS engine isn't an option.
-Instead, there's a larger 150PS 1.5-litre petrol engine available.
-Coming with a seven-speed DSG gearbox as standard, performance is a little bit better than the near ten second 0-62mph of the smaller engines, hitting 62mph in 8.2 seconds.
+You can have the 115PS version while on R-Line, you also get the choice of a larger 150PS 1.5-litre petrol engine available.
+Coming with a seven-speed DSG gearbox as standard, performance is a little bit better than with the smaller engines (0-62mph in roughly ten or eleven seconds), hitting 62mph in 8.2 seconds.

 The 1.5-litre engine is the one to go for if you're going to be doing regular long trips, but the pick of the bunch has to be the 115PS engine.
 It's got plenty of character while still remaining nice and frugal.

-With only a five-speed gearbox, the 95PS engine is the least refined of the three as it has to work that bit harder.
-The 115PS version gets the balance about right, with pleasing audible character at lower speeds, while at motorway speeds there's little in the way of engine or wind noise.
+With only a five-speed gearbox, the 95PS engine is the least refined of the three as it has to work that bit harder at motorway pace.
+The 115PS version gets the balance about right, with pleasing audible character at lower speeds, while there's little in the way of engine noise at motorway speeds.
+Wind- and road noise is fairly well isolated, too.

-Round town and the VW Taigo doesn't clatter over humps and bumps, feeling a little more grown-up than some of its rivals.
+The VW Taigo doesn't clatter over humps and bumps around town, feeling a little more grown-up than some of its rivals.

-As you'd expect, the VW Taigo has a comprehensive suite of airbags, while it scored a full five stars when it was crash tested by Euro NCAP.
+As you'd expect, the VW Taigo has a comprehensive suite of airbags, while it scored the full five stars when it was crash tested by Euro NCAP.

 MPG and fuel costs: What does a Volkswagen Taigo cost to run?

-"The most efficient Volkswagen Taigo uses the 110PS 1.0-litre petrol engine paired with the six-speed manual gearbox.
+"The most efficient Volkswagen Taigo uses the 115PS 1.0-litre petrol engine paired with the six-speed manual gearbox.
 Depending on trim level, this officially returns up to 52.3mpg in official WLTP fuel economy tests."

 Volkswagen Taigo Review 2024